huntdatacenter/docs/docs/working-in-your-lab/technical-tools/client-certificate.md

 # Client certificate

-You will need to install a client certificate in your browser to access your lab from a browser.
+You will need to install a certificate to access your lab from a browser.
 [[toc]]

 ## Installation on OS X and macOS